Sh1r0ko11/AndroCrypt/README.md

 ## What is AndroCrypt?

 AndroCrypt is a Android ransomware that shows how modern ransomware operates on newer Android devices (version 14 and up).
-It fully encrypts mostly every file on the Device and externel (SD-Cards)
+It fully encrypts mostly every file on the Device

 ## What Can It Do?